Debbie DiStefano — Mitral Valve Prolapse

 The Solution: Valve Replacement Surgery

-In October 2012, Debbie underwent minimally invasive surgery to repair her mitral valve.
+In October 2012, Debbie underwent minimally invasive surgery for valve replacement.

 “With Dr. Badhwar, I felt so comfortable because he teaches minimally invasive surgery.
 He instilled confidence in me that he could heal my heart,” she says.

 Debbie’s recovery was short — she was soon cooking Thanksgiving dinner and back to watching her grand kids, Morgan and Meredyth.

 She and her family enjoyed their yearly holiday trip to Pittsburgh's Strip District and cooking the feast of the seven fishes.

 Thanks to Dr. Badhwar and other experts at the UPMC Heart and Vascular Institute, she didn’t miss a beat.

 Debbie and her husband, Randy, are the owners of the Kopper Kettle Tavern in Washington, Pa.

 » Read stories from other UPMC Heart and Vascular Institute patients like Debbie.